-Many homeowners consider purchasing one of the bargain-priced houses available through the HUD Homestore program, but it’s always recommended to get a HUD inspection for the home completed prior to the purchase.
+Many homeowners consider purchasing one of the bargain-priced houses available through the HUD Homestore program.
+However, it’s always recommended to get a HUD inspection for the home completed prior to the purchase.

-The properties available for sale through this program are owned by the United States Department of Housing and Urban Development (HUD), a branch of the federal government.
+The properties available for sale through this program are owned by the United States Department of Housing and Urban Development (HUD).
+It is a branch of the federal government.
 This sector is linked to the Federal Housing Administration which offers a very advantageous mortgage program to prospective home buyers.

 In this program, the government agrees to back a portion of the loan.
-This federal backing enables private lenders to offer more advantageous features and financial incentives to buyers, such as a lower down payment.
+This federal backing enables private lenders to offer more advantageous features and financial incentives to buyers.

 Get Help Pre Qualifying for a HUD-approved Low Credit Home Loan – Click Here!